ATP Stockholm Open

 Draw and Order of Play

-The draws for the 2023 tournament in Stockholm will be made a few days before the start of the tournament.
+The draws for the 2023 tournament in Stockholm were made a few days before the start of the tournament and are now available to view on the ATP Tour website (see links below).

-You will also be able to view the order of play for each day of the 2023 tournament on the ATPTour.com website.
+You were also able to view the order of play for each day of the 2023 tournament on the ATPTour.com website.

 Men’s Singles